Write C# code

 - Stored procedures.

-This hybrid approach enables the gradual adoption of EF Core without disrupting existing business logic or the IBM i application landscape.
+This hybrid approach allows EF Core to be introduced gradually, without disrupting existing business logic or the IBM i application assets.

-EF Core is a data access layer that sits between .NET application code and the relational database.
-It is therefore naturally suited for applications that consume, expose, or transform business data.
+EF Core is a data access layer that sits between the .NET application code and the relational database.
+It is therefore naturally suited to applications that consume, expose or transform business data.

-With the NTi EF Core extension, Entity Framework Core is used on the .NET backend to develop:
+With the NTi EF Core extension, Entity Framework Core is used on the .NET backend to build:

 - Web applications (ASP.NET Core).